joshhebb/angularjs-contentful-starter/README.md

 cd your-project-name-here
-npm install -g gulp               # Install Gulp (global) npm install -g bower              # Install Bower (global) npm run init                      # Run init task to install the node modules, libraries and then call gulp to build the app
+npm install -g gulp               # Install Gulp (global) npm install -g bower              # Install Bower (global) npm run init                      # Run init task to install the node modules, libraries and then call gulp to build the app.
 ```

 If everything goes okay, you will have imported the content model into your space and built the project.
 You're now ready to start development!